First joint GLMS-EL-WLA Webinar on Sports Integrity a success

 Luca Esposito, WLA Executive Director concluded, ‘‘The three-day webinar demonstrated the world lottery community’s commitment and dedication to the integrity, security, and probity of the lottery and sports betting sectors.
 Despite the restrictions that these troubled times have placed upon us, we remain committed to sharing knowledge, experience, and best practices with our members around the globe.
 I would like to personally thank, GLMS, EL, and of course all the participants for making this webinar an absolute success’’.

-A full overview of the sessions can be found in the link below.
-Please also click here for the final agenda and links to the recordings of the webinar.
+A full overview of the sessions can be found in the document below.